404src/exocore/_articles/ccna-summary.md

 ## 6.6 Recognize the capabilities of configuration management mechanisms Puppet, Chef, and Ansible
 Configuration management tools are network automation tools that facilitate the centralized control of large numbers of network devices.

 These tools were originally developed after the rise of VMs, to enable server system admins to automate the process of creating, configuring, and removing VMs.

-- However, they are also widely used to manage network devices.
+They are also widely used to manage network devices.

 These tools can be used to perform tasks such as:
 - Generate configurations for new devices on a large scale.
 - Perform configuration changes on devices (all devices in your network, or a certain subset of devices)